Some posts contain compensated links. Please read this disclaimer for more info.

 Cijevna Waterfalls, Podgorica Region

-A few miles outside of the capital city will bring you to the Cijevna River, and a beautiful waterfall.
-During the summer months, this is a beautiful place to head to, and kids will love the natural setting.
+A few miles outside of the capital city will bring you to the Cijevna River and a beautiful waterfall.
+This is a lovely place to head to during the summer months, and kids will love the natural setting.

 It’s best not to go during the height of summer, however, as the water here can be scarce at that time and there might be no waterfall in sight!